Kdecherf/blog.kdecherf.com/content/pages/index.markdown

-Title: About Me
+Title: Kevin Decherf
-Slug: about
+save_as: index.html
+Hide: True

 My name is Kevin Decherf, I am a system administrator and developer living in Nantes, France.
 Computers are my passion since the high school when I started as a web developer.
 Then I discovered the Microsoft's universe as a student partner before becoming a Linux trainer and system administrator.
 Knoppix, Mandrake, Gentoo and others remind me funny memories of the old time but now I contribute to [Exherbo](http://exherbo.org), a great and fresh source-based distribution.
 I've co-founded [Clever Cloud](https://www.clever-cloud.com), the french awesome cloud platform, where I am the production manager.
 The use of a wide range of languages and technologies is my everyday challenge.